 Like your resume, presentation is key.
 Make sure you use the same font and size and you used in your CV and that the document looks presentable and uncluttered.
 This is the main Cover Letter structure we purpose you use:

-While your CV looks back at your experience and professional and academic background, the Cover Letter should focus on the future and what you want to do including your professional goals.
+While your CV looks back at your experience and professional and academic background, the Cover Letter should focus on the future and your professional goals.

 You should always rewrite you cover letter and tailor it to the position you are applying.
 Sending a generic letter rarely yields positive results so always make sure to tailor it to each position and company.

 USPs are unique selling points.
 In your Cover Letter you should highlight yours in a positive way.
-By showing what you have to offer while demonstrating why you’re the perfect candidate you increase your chances of getting the job.
+Showing what you have to offer while demonstrating why you’re the perfect candidate, increases your chances of getting the job.